The Silent Enemy (1958 film): Production

 The film was announced in June 1957.
 Filming took place in England, Malta and Gibraltar.
+Star Laurence Harvey regularly worked for Romulus Films, who produced the movie.

 Harvey was injured in the leg and hospitalised during filming in Malta.

 Michael Craig had been suspended by the Rank Organisation for refusing the lead in The Gypsy and the Gentleman (1958) but was removed from the project after James Woolf of Romulus Films offered Craig's annual salary to Rank.
 Craig said that Laurence Harvey "was good company, generous to his friends and, in spite of his reputation as a user, I liked him a lot."

 Critical reception

 The Monthly Film Bulletin wrote: "Free of jingoism and high-flown heroics, The Silent Enemy is more perceptive than most comparable war melodramas, allowing that war is a tragedy which affects both sides.
 The enemy are shown not as fanatics or political extremists, but simply as men with an irksome job to do.
 Unfortunately the film fails to present a particularly convincing or authentic picture of Crabb; the main role is played with boyish earnestness and stereotyped heroic style by a bearded Laurence Harvey.
 Otherwise the film is competent, interesting, often exciting.
 The underwater scenes, beautifully photographed by Egil Woxholt, forcefully recreate the gloomy, claustrophobic atmosphere of the Mediterranean depths."

 The Radio Times Guide to Films gave the film 3/5 stars, writing: "This distinguished British war film celebrates the exploits of celebrated Royal Navy frogman Lt Lionel "Buster" Crabb, played here by Laurence Harvey, whose explosive temperament is a perfect match for the volatile character he plays.
 The underwater shooting is well done, and the plot has more excitement than many fictional tales.
 The saga is shot through with a rich vein of humour, a credit to writer/director William Fairchild."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "Undemanding war film with excitement and a vein of humour."

 British film critic Leslie Halliwell said: "Stereotyped naval; underwater adventures, adequately presented."